 Russian watchdog seeks $2 bln in damages from Nornickel over Arctic fuel spill

-Rosprirodnadzor said in a statement on Monday that it had already sent a request for "voluntary compensation" to the subsidiary, NTEK, after calculating the damage caused by the May 29 fuel spill.
-Norilsk Nickel's Moscow-listed shares fell by 3% after the watchdog's statement.
+Rosprirodnadzor said in a statement on Monday that it had sent a request for "voluntary compensation" to the subsidiary, NTEK, after calculating the damage caused by the May 29 fuel spill.
+Nornickel's Moscow-listed shares fell by 5% after the watchdog's statement.

-The company did not immediately reply to a request for comment.
+Nornickel said it had not yet received the watchdog's documents and would be able to comment on them only after it has studied them.
 The spill followed a loss of pressure in a fuel tank, and 21,000 tonnes of diesel was released into rivers and subsoil near the city of Norilsk.
 Environmental pressure group Greenpeace has compared the incident to the devastating 1989 Exxon Valdez oil spill off Alaska.

 Rosprirodnadzor said the damages included the cost for nearby water bodies, estimated at 147.05 billion roubles, and for subsoil is, estimated at 738.62 million roubles.
 "The amount of the damage to Arctic water resources is unprecedented.
 The sum corresponds to it," Russia's natural resources and environment minister, Dmitry Kobylkin, said in a separate statement.